 Here’s how three industries are taking advantage of solar opportunities and transforming the way they do business.

 Winning the Battle Against High Costs

 The U.S. military is harnessing the sun’s power by implementing solar energy on the battle field.
-Remotely-stationed troops lack resources and need access to off-grid power.
+Deployed troops lack resources and need access to off-grid power in remote locations.
 This need has led to increased solar energy use in the field.
 In fact, military branches utilize a variety of solar equipment, including solar panels, solar tent shields, and solar cell batteries.
 This equipment does not require fuel resupply, which could put military personnel at risk.
 Another advantage is its light weight, allowing for easy portability and less restrictiveness for troops.

 Renewable energy is expected to continue growing, with the Navy, Army, and Air Force focusing on plans to expand the use of solar energy.
 Twenty-five percent of the energy consumed in military facilities is expected to be sourced from renewable energy by 2025, resulting in billions of dollars being saved over time.
 At the U.S. Air Force Academy located in Colorado Springs, a 6-megawatt solar system was installed to produce electricity for the facility.
 This led to savings of more than $650,000 per year.

 The shift to solar offers the military many benefits such as reduced costs, decreased dependency on fossils fuels, and protection against security issues.

 Sports teams across the United States are using solar to power stadiums and arenas.
 Fans attend some of the largest sporting events in facilities functioning solely with energy from the sun.
 Approximately 70,000 fans watched Super Bowl LI at NRG Stadium in Houston, TX where solar panels are used creatively in an electric vehicle charging lot, a transparent solar canopy at the main entrance, and two solar pedestrian bridges linking the main parking lot to the stadium.